aaronroussel/Keystone/README.txt

 ex: 'cmake --build . --target install > output.txt

-this will not show any output in the terminal, if you want to also see the output in the console look into how the "tee" terminal command works.
+this will not show any output in the terminal, if you want to also see the output in the console look into how the "tee" terminal command works. you can also just choose to leave your terminal window open until you get things working properly.